matiamin/matiamin.github.io/_posts/2016-01-05-git-basics.md

 {% endhighlight %}

 #### Remotes
 A Git remote repository lives on a server.
 It could be your repository or someone else's.
 You can push changes to it as well as pull changes from it to update your local repository.
+Remotes are how teams and developers collaborate with each other.

 * Create a copy of a remote Git repository in your local machine
 * List all remote repositories